eqinox/eqinox/README.md

 ## Hi there, I'm Vasko👋

-🎸 Frontend dev with a passion for building cool UIs and rocking out on my guitar.
+🎸 Software engineer with a passion for building cool UIs and rocking out on my guitar.
-💻 Currently exploring the backend world — one NestJS module at a time.
 🏍️ I like speed — in code and on two wheels.

 ---